-^{} At ADS-recognized events, see Art.
+At ADS-recognized events, see Art.
 CD-973.1.7 for obstacle clearances and Art.
 CD-975.9.4 for speeds.

-- In ADS-recognized Cones competitions, for divisions other than Hybrid and Advanced the minimum clearance for obstacle cone pairs is based on each competitor's vehicle track width.
-Alternately, the Organizer may choose to use Standardized Cones settings, or a modified combination thereof, for a ny or a ll classes, a s illustrated in the table in Art.
-CD-973.1.8, provided competitors are advised in advance of the event in the ADS Omnibus.
-The width of closed multiples should be greater than minimum. - 1.1 Measurements for Closed Multiple obstacles, see Annexes. - 1.2 Reduced Cones: The width of up to five single obstacles may be reduced by 5 cm.
-Such obstacles will be marked differently (color of the cones). - 1.3 Alternative options: A maximum of two (2) single obstacles may offer an alternative single option (see FEI Annex 5). - 1.4 In exceptional circumstances and in the interests of safety, the Ground Jury in consultation with the Course Designer and the Technical Delegate, may reduce the speed. - 1.5 Drive-offs and Winning-Round: the obstacle width may be reduced up to 10 cm at the discretion of the Ground Jury in conjunction with the Course Designer and the Technical Delegate.
+In ADS-recognized Cones competitions, for divisions other than AP Hybrid & AI Hybrid the minimum clearance for obstacle cone pairs is based on each Athlete's vehicle track width.
+Alternately, the Organizer may choose to use Standardized Cones settings, or a modified combination thereof, for any or all classes, as illustrated in the table in Art.
+CD-973.1.9, provided Athletes are advised in advance of the event in the ADS Omnibus.
+The width of closed multiples should be greater than minimum.

+- 1.1 Measurements for Closed Multiple obstacles, see Annexes. - 1.2 Cones with reduced width: The width of up to five single obstacles may be reduced by 5 cm for Pairs and Four-in-Hand classes, and up to 10 single obstacles may be reduced by 5cm for Single classes.
+Such obstacles will be marked differently (color of the cones). - Alternative options: A maximum of two (2) single obstacles may offer an alternative single option (see FEI Annex 5). - 1.4 In exceptional circumstances and in the interests of safety, the Ground Jury in consultation with the Course Designer and the Technical Delegate, may reduce the speed. - 1.5 Drive-offs and Winning-Round: the obstacle width may be reduced up to 10 cm at the discretion of the Ground Jury in conjunction with the Course Designer and the Technical Delegate.